kimberlyhau/StockMarketPredictor/README.md

 ###### 9. output.log.zip: Test raw NY Times output file.
 Unable to send file due to size over email.
 Uploded data to share.
 ###### 10. VaderModel_SentimentAnalysis.ipynb: Vader Model for sentiment analysis of CNN headlines, as well as text pre-processing.
 ###### 11. NYTimes_VaderModel_SentimentAnalysis.ipynb: Vader Model for sentiment analysis of NY Times headlines, as well as text pre-processing.
+###### 12. LSTMPredictor.ipynb: Template for LSTM model, first iteration of neural network used for stock predictions.